apache/pinot-site/website/docs/concepts/pinot-architecture.md

 id: pinot-architecture
 title: Pinot Architecture
 sidebar_label: Pinot Architecture
+draft: true
 ---

 ![Arch](../../static/img/pinot-architecture.png)

 - Terminology:
 First, a bit of naming notions.
 Pinot has has different components, and different ways of representing the data.
 In particular, data is represented by:

 - Table:
 A table is a logical abstraction to refer to a collection of related data.
 It consists of columns and rows (documents).

 - Segment:
 Data in table is divided into (horizontal) shards referred to as segments.